-Reference periods 1 and 2 in the 2019/20 year will be signed-off during the trial to demonstrate readiness, but the data will not for statutory purposes at this time.
-The sign-off of the 2019/20 data will come at the end of the year and at this point will be made available for statutory purposes.
+Reference periods 1 and 2 in the 2019/20 year will be signed-off during the trial to demonstrate readiness, but the data will not be used for statutory purposes at this time.
+The sign-off of the 2019/20 data will come at the end of the year and at this point the data will be made available for statutory purposes.

 Will there be feedback from Alpha participants on their experience to help Beta participants?